 If you see the text Hello World displayed in the shell window congratulations - you are up and running.
-The shell window displays the output of the program.
+The output of the program is displayed in the shell window (output console).

-Throughout this course we will be creating new files, typing in and testing Python code which is provided.
+Throughout this manual we will be creating new files, typing in or downloading the example Python code provided.
 The aim is to get to the point where we can write our own code.